Opetushallitus/kieli-ja-kaantajatutkinnot/README.md

 ## Frontend conventions

+### Lodash

+The project uses [lodash-fp](https://lodash.com/) that is configured with [babel-plugin-lodash](https://github.com/lodash/babel-plugin-lodash) and [lodash-webpack-plugin](https://github.com/lodash/lodash-webpack-plugin) to reduce the bundle size.

+By default, the webpack plugin strips out all core features to start from minimal bundle.
+If you face errors in using lodash, check if the convention or use type requires a [feature-set](https://github.com/lodash/lodash-webpack-plugin#feature-sets) to be enabled (see `webpack.common.js`)

 ### Visual Studio Code

 The project uses the shared workspace configs.
 In order to keep code clean and easily maintainable please use the following VS Code Extensions.